coderefinery/data-visualization-python/content/python-basics.md

 ## Exercises

-Choose one of these two:
-- **Python-1A**: compute standard deviation
-- **Python-1B**: working with a dictionary

-All other exercises are optional and for later.

 ````{challenge} Exercise Python-1A: create a function that computes the standard deviation (15 min)
 - Arithmetic mean: $\bar{x} = \frac{1}{N} \sum_{i=1}^N x_i$